As a reader (or jump to “as a writer“)

 Calling out favourites is always dangerous as it has a tendency to polarise opinion and limit perspective, but I think I’m on fairly safe ground when I name Iain M. Banks and Ursula Le Guin as the authors who made me realise that these genres, often looked down upon by mainstream fiction and relegated to a corner of the bookstore, next to either the children’s books or the erotica, could actually be used to great effect to make you think, to illustrate moral dilemmas, to bring to life stories in a way that didn’t result in empty flights of fancy, but in real characters, embedded into real narratives.

 But finding good speculative fiction to read was hard at first.
 A lot of what I read lacked the subtlety, self-control or the strong hand with characters needed to give the stories the depth and richness I was looking for.
-When you can rewrite even the rules of physics, it’s all to easy to lose focus on that aspects that give stories a real relevance to us today.
+When you can rewrite even the rules of physics, it’s all to easy to lose focus on those aspects that give stories a real relevance to us today.
 These strengths were missing from much of what I had been reading for pleasure for a long time.

 Then I crashed into The Player of Games, a book that very much opened my eyes, and I stopped reading for a while.
 I stopped because in comparison, I thought that much of what I’d been feeding my brain from this genre was rubbish.